-A Conflicts Register is maintained by the Compliance department containing details of routine and non-routine conflicts of interest.
+A Conflicts Register is maintained by Group Compliance containing details of routine and non-routine conflicts of interest.

-Relevant records relating to all conflicts, regardless of whether they are recorded in the Conflicts Register, must be kept for a minimum period of 5 years.
+Relevant records relating to all conflicts, regardless of whether they are recorded in the Conflicts Register, must be kept for 6 years from the date at which the conflict ceased.

-7. Awareness and Training
+9. Awareness and Training